Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 That looks wild.

-Oh my god, how much time did these take?
+How much time do these take?

-You know, this is amazing.
+You know, it's so amazing.

 Well, I want to show you how to turn your average guacamole into a foodie field of dreams.